sdparsons/splithalf/README.md

 In our function, we specify this very similarly as in the difference score example.
-The only change will be changing the score to “difference\_of\_difference”.
+The only change will be changing the score to “difference\_of\_difference.”
 Note that we will keep the condition list consisting of A and B. But, specifying that we are interested in the difference of differences will lead the function to calculate the outcome scores apropriately.

 ``` r
 diff_of_diff <- splithalf(data = sim_data,
                         outcome = "RT",
                         score = "difference_of_difference",